 - Mechanistic clinical trials are designed to understand a biological or behavioral process, the pathophysiology of a disease, or the mechanism of action of an intervention.

-- Note that NINDS only accepts mechanistic clinical trials through the parent clinical trials required R01 FOA for example.
+- Note that NINDS only accepts mechanistic clinical trials through the parent clinical trials required R01 NOFO for example.

 Basic Experimental Studies with Humans Required (BESH)